also called B cells. White blood cells that help make antibodies. See also antibody, immune system, white blood cells.

 a form of vitamin A that is found mainly in yellow and orange vegetables and fruits.
 It functions as an antioxidant, but high doses of beta carotene supplements in smokers may increase lung cancer risk.
 See also antioxidants.

 a term sometimes used by doctors to describe a significant rise in PSA (prostate-specific antigen) after prostate cancer treatment, which is a sign that cancer may have come back.
 There may be many years between a rise in PSA and being able to find the cancer by other means.
-See also primary therapy, prostate-specific antigen, recurrence.
+See also prostate-specific antigen, recurrence.

 -jick re-spons MOD